weebNeedWeed/ws-deploying-spring-ecs-fargate/content/_index.md

 #### Prerequisites

-You must have knowledge about the networking basics on AWS, and also the fundamentals of Docker and containers.
-If you don't, no worries, you should take the following workshops first:
+You should have a basic understanding of AWS networking, as well as the fundamentals of Docker and containers.
+If you don't, no worries-I recommend you to take the following workshops first:

 - [Amazon VPC and AWS Site-to-Site VPN Workshop](https://000003.awsstudygroup.com/)